Russel88/DAtest/README.md

 Errors and issues
 =================

-If a method fails the following is usually printed: *Error in { : task 1 failed - "task X failed"*.
-To find the method corresponding to X, run the function again with *verbose = TRUE*.
-This will print the order of the tests, and test number X can then be excluded from the *tests* argument.
+If a method fails the following is usually printed:
+`Error in { : task X failed`.
+To find the method corresponding to X, run the function again with `verbose = TRUE`.
+This will print the order of the tests, and test number X can then be excluded from the `tests` argument.